Residency Program Overview

 The residency allows for extensive time in the fourth year for elective experience.
 During this year, residents can subspecialize in various areas ranging from rural psychiatry to clinical research.

 The Psychiatry Residency is nested in the Department of Psychiatry and Behavioral Science, a multi-disciplinary department that includes psychiatry, psychology, neurology, neurosurgery, and neuroradiology.
 Therefore, despite the fact that the UND School of Medicine & Health Sciences is small, the Department of Psychiatry and Behavioral Science is large with a total faculty of approximately 130 statewide, mostly clinical faculty.
 Because of this, residents are given opportunities to interact with colleagues in related neuroscience fields.
-Dr. Andrew McLean serves as chair of the Department of Psychiatry and Behavioral Science, as well as medical director for the North Dakota Department of Human Services.
+Dr. Andrew McLean serves as chair of the Department of Psychiatry and Behavioral Science.

-The Department of Psychiatry and Behavioral Science is also gifted in terms of research opportunities because of a close affiliation with the Neuropsychiatric Research Institute, which has joined Sanford Research this past year, having many years of excellence in the region.
+The Department of Psychiatry and Behavioral Science is also gifted in terms of research opportunities because of a close affiliation with the Neuropsychiatric Research Institute, which has joined Sanford Research, having many years of excellence in the region.

 Program Aims

-The Aims of the Psychiatry Residency Program at the UND School of Medicine & Health Sciences are to:
+The Aims of the UND School of Medicine Psychiatry Residency Program are to:

-- Develop excellent critical thinking skills and scientific knowledge
+- Excellent critical thinking skills and scientific knowledge

 Many of our graduates will practice general adult psychiatry in our geographical region utilizing telemedicine and outreach.
 This much needed service reduces mental health disparities and improves the health of our state.
-Settings including public, private and federal arenas.
+Public and private settings are utilized in the training, providing a diverse patient population.

-We adapt to interests of individual residents of pursuing fellowships, research opportunities and specialization.
-Our residents gain expertise in strategies for lifetime learning through the program's emphasis on critically reviewing recent literature and practicing evidence-based medicine.
+We adapt to individual resident's interests of pursuing fellowships and research opportunities.
+Our residents gain expertise in strategies for lifetime learning through the program's emphasis on reviewing and comprehending recent literature and applying evidence based practice.
+Personal wellness and resilience skills are encouraged.
+Our program works to support the development of our faculty’s teaching skills and scholarly activities.

-The UND School of Medicine & Health Sciences Psychiatry Residency Program is notable due to the diverse settings of training, the focus on rural mental health, eating disorder experience, clozapine clinic rotation and telemedicine service to statewide locations.
+The University of North Dakota Psychiatry Residency Program is notable due to the diverse settings of training, the focus on rural mental health, eating disorder experience, clozapine clinic rotation and telemedicine service to state-wide locations.